aws-samples/aws-security-reference-architecture-examples/aws_sra_examples/solutions/iam/iam_access_analyzer/README.md

 ---

-### 2.0 Audit Account<!-- omit in toc -->
+### 2.0 Audit Account (Security Tooling)<!-- omit in toc -->

 The example solutions use `Audit Account` instead of `Security Tooling Account` to align with the default account name used within the AWS Control Tower setup process for the Security Account.
-The Account ID for the `Audit Account` SSM parameter is populated from the `SecurityAccountId` parameter within the `AWSControlTowerBP-BASELINE-CONFIG` StackSet.
+The Account ID for the `Audit Account`  can be determined from the `SecurityAccountId` parameter within the `AWSControlTowerBP-BASELINE-CONFIG` StackSet in AWS Control Tower environments, but is specified manually in other environments, and then stored in an SSM parameter (this is all done in the common prerequisites solution).

 #### 2.1 AWS CloudFormation<!-- omit in toc -->